amadotejada/self-portal/README.md

 ##### Written by [Amado Tejada](https://www.linkedin.com/in/amadotejada/)
 Self Portal is a cross-platform desktop application used to deploy software across your endpoints fleet via [Chef](https://github.com/chef/chef) while providing the same user experience across multiple platforms.

 Self Portal is in beta.
-Test throughly before using in production.
+Test thoroughly before using in production.

 <!-- To discuss Self Portal join the `#self-portal` channel on the [MacAdmins Slack](https://www.macadmins.org) -->